AnujNavin/RecommenderSystem_Movies/README.md

-I have built a content based recommender system which basically uses tf-idf vectorizer to generate the vectors and then use cosine similarity to find how similar the given vectors are
+I have built a content based recommender system which basically uses tf-idf vectorizer to generate the vectors and then uses cosine similarity to find how similar the given vectors are